hashicorp/packer/website/source/docs/builders/azure.html.md

 ### Optional:

+-   `arm_template_patch` (string) file name of a JSON patch to be applied to the VM template prior to deployment.

 -   `cloud_environment_name` (string) One of `Public`, `China`, `Germany`, or `USGovernment`.
 Defaults to `Public`.
 Long forms such as `USGovernmentCloud` and `AzureUSGovernmentCloud` are also supported.